deepstreamIO/deepstream.io-website/docs/10-docs/30-client-js/30-options.md

 _Type_: Number<br/>
 _Default_: `2000`

-### maxMessagesPerPacket
-If your app sends a large number of messages in quick succession, the deepstream client will try to split them into smaller packets and send these every `timeBetweenSendingQueuedPackages` ms. This parameter specifies the number of messages after which deepstream sends the packet and queues the remaining messages.
-Set to `Infinity` to turn the feature off.<br/>
-_Type_: Number<br/>
-_Default_: `100`

-### timeBetweenSendingQueuedPackages
-Please see description for maxMessagesPerPacket.
-Sets the time in ms.<br/>
-_Type_: Number<br/>
-_Default_: `16`

 ### recordReadAckTimeout
 The number of milliseconds from the moment `client.record.getRecord()` is called until an error is thrown since no ack message has been received.<br/>
 _Type_: Number<br/>